ibm-cloud-docs/satellite/host-attach-download.md

 # Downloading the host attachment script for your location
 {: #host-attach-download}

-To attach hosts to your location, you must download a host attachment script.
-After you download the script, you can run it on your hosts to attach them to your location.
-You can get the attachment script from the console or by running the `sat host attach` [command](/docs/satellite?topic=satellite-satellite-cli-reference#host-attach-cli).
+Download a host attachment script from the console or with `sat host attach` [command](/docs/satellite?topic=satellite-satellite-cli-reference#host-attach-cli), then run it on your hosts to attach them to your location.
 {: shortdesc}

 When you attach a host with a Red Hat CoreOS (RHCOS) operating system, the attachment script is an ignition (`.ign`) file.
 When you attach a host with a RHEL operating system, the attachment script is a Shell script.